 It was named after Juan José Flores, the first President of Ecuador, during whose administration the government of Ecuador took possession of the archipelago.

 Flamingos and green sea turtles nest (December to May) on this island.
-The patapegada or Galápagos petrel, a sea bird which spends most of its life away from land, is found here.
+The patapegada or Galápagos petrel, a sea bird that spends most of its life away from land, is found here.

 Genovesa (Tower) Island